Correlation distances in social networks: Application

-Some basic properties of these networks are listed in table~\ref{tab:social_net}.
+Some basic properties of these networks are listed in Table~\ref{tab:social_net}.
 In Refs.~\cite{Newman2002,NewmanPark}, it is observed that social networks tend to be assortative while non-social networks are not.
-Here, four of these social networks are found to be disassortative, and one is almost zero (with the error being larger than the value).
-The disassortativity in the network of Marvel Universe characters is described as being one of the reasons it is dissimilar to real social networks in Ref.~\cite{Gleiser2007}.
+Here, four of these social networks are found to be disassortative, and one is almost uncorrelated.
+This is in contrast to existing consensus surrounding correlations in social networks.
+For example, the disassortativity in the network of Marvel Universe characters is noted as being one of the reasons it is dissimilar to real social networks in Ref.~\cite{Gleiser2007}.
 The Twitter and Google+ networks show the same disassortative behaviour of other large online social networks \cite{HuWang}.
 The slashdot network also contains `hostile' or `negative' edges.
 As shown in Refs.~\cite{Szell,MacCarron}, hostile edges contribute towards disassortativity.
-To examine this further, in the Enron email network we plot the $\psi_{+}(K)$ and $\psi_{-}(\Delta)$ distributions from eq.~(\ref{eqn:K}) and eq.~(\ref{eqn:psi}) in Fig.~\ref{fig:social_degree_diff}, and compare them to two assortative networks.
+To examine this further, in the Enron email network we plot the $\psi_{+}(K)$ and $\psi_{-}(\Delta)$ distributions from Equations~(\ref{eqn:K}) and~(\ref{eqn:psi}) in Figure~\ref{fig:social_degree_diff}, and compare them to two assortative networks.

-In Fig.~\ref{fig:social_degree_diff}~(a), the distributions $\psi_{+}(K)$ and $\psi_{-}(\Delta)$ are shown for the Enron email network.
-In the tail of the $\psi_{-}(\Delta)$ distribution in particular, we observe a high fraction of edges with $|\Delta| = 1382$.
-Hence the node with the highest degree interacts with multiple nodes which interact with no other nodes in the network.
-This strongly contributes towards the disassortativity.
+In Figure~\ref{fig:social_degree_diff}~(a), the distributions $\psi_{+}(K)$ and $\psi_{-}(\Delta)$ are shown for the Enron email network.
+In the tail of the $\psi_{-}(\Delta)$ distribution in particular, we observe a high fraction of edges with $\Delta = 1382$.
+We can see that the values of $K$ and $\Delta$ are very similar here.
+Hence the node with the highest degree interacts with multiple nodes which interact with no (or very few) other nodes in the network.
+This large number of edges between nodes of very different degrees strongly contributes towards the disassortativity.

 The PGP web of trust network on the other hand has a relatively low maximum degree, and low degree variance.
-It is assortative, and we observe in Fig.~\ref{fig:social_degree_diff}~(b) that there are comparatively few fluctuations in $\Delta$.
+It is assortative, and we observe in Figure~\ref{fig:social_degree_diff}~(b) that there are comparatively few fluctuations in $\Delta$.